hmorrisl/bimm143/README.md

 # bimm143
-My class repo for bimm143 UCSD
+My class repository for BIMM-143 (Introduction to Bioinformatics) at UCSD